mocs524/greybus-spec/source/special.rst

 Greybus DME Peer Set Request
 """"""""""""""""""""""""""""
-This can be used by the AP to set specific attributes located in the |unipro| stack of an Interface.
+<GYBS.A.0203.001>This can be used by the AP to set specific attributes located
+in the |unipro| stack of an Interface.</GYBS.A.0203.001>

 .. figtable::
     :nofig: